spyroot/tcactl/README.md

   username    Command sets TCA username and saves config.
 ```

-For minimum configuration you need set api endpoint,
+For minimum configuration you need set api endpoint, username and password.
-username and password.
+Harbor detail used to list helm chart and validation CSAR chart name.

 ```yaml
 defaultcloud: edge